 For example, you want to receive your DCV email at one of the constructed email addresses for example.com, email@example.com.
 To successfully send a DCV Email to firstname.lastname@example.org, we must first find an MX record for said address that identifies the server (e.g., mailhost.example.com) set up to receive the emails destined for email@example.com

-With this validation method, you add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a TXT record.
-When DigiCert does a search for DNS TXT records associated with the domain, we can find a record where the record's value includes the DigiCert verification token.
+Add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a TXT record.
+When DigiCert does a search for DNS TXT records associated with the domain, we can find a record that includes the DigiCert verification token.

-With this validation method, you host a file containing a DigiCert generated token (provided for the domain in your CertCentral account) at a predetermined location on your website ([domain]/.well-known/pki-validation/[filename].txt.
-Once the file is created and placed on your site, DigiCert visits the specified URL to confirm the presence of your verification token.
+Once the file is created and placed on your site, DigiCert visits the specified URL to confirm the presence of our random value.